rmrt1n/seacucumber/README.md

 # Seacucumber

-Seacucumber a small interpreter and transpiler I made to learn about how programming languages work.
-It is inspired by scheme and ocaml.
-Several example Seacucumber code is located in the examples directory.
+Seacucumber is a small, interpreted functional programming language written in
+C. It was inspired by other languages such as scheme, elixir, and OCaml.
+This project was done as an attempt by me to learn about programming language implementation and compiler theory.

 ![Screeenshot of the language & interpreter](/screenshot.jpg)